 The body was all mahogany, and unlike a Gibson or Epiphone, it had no maple cap, which is probably how they managed to keep the weight down.
 The top had a slight arch to it, which really helped the ergonomics, giving us a comfortable place to rest the strumming hand, no matter where we placed it.

-As any good LP style guitar should have, it was loaded with a pair of ESP humbuckers, an LH-150N in the neck, and an LH-150B in the bridge.
-The neck position gave us great warmth and a really smooth tone, and in the lead setting we got searing top end that responded brilliantly to high gain.
+Like any good LP-style guitar, it was loaded with a pair of ESP humbuckers, an LH-150N in the neck, and an LH-150B in the bridge.
+The neck position gave us great warmth and a really smooth tone.
+In the lead setting, we got searing top end that responded brilliantly to high gain.

 The authentic Les Paul experience at a fraction of the cost.